 At this time, all OCU events scheduled today and through the weekend will go on as planned.
 Updates will be posted here, on the homepage of okcu.edu and through the University's Twitter and Facebook accounts.

 OCU officials continually monitor the weather and will announce any closings or cancellations as they arise.
-Campus closings and delayed openings will be announced through the university’s Blue Alert text/email message emergency notification system.
-They will also be posted on this webpage, on the www.okcu.edu homepage, on local radio and television stations, and through the official OCU Facebook and Twitter accounts.
+Campus closings, delayed openings, and weather alerts will be announced through the university’s Blue Alert text/email message emergency notification system.
+They will also be posted on this webpage, on the OKCU homepage, on local radio and television stations, and through the official OCU Facebook and Twitter accounts.
 No announcement will be made if classes are to be conducted as scheduled.

 When the university is closed for weather-related purposes, scheduled events and other activities are assumed to be canceled or postponed.
 On occasion, classes have to be canceled or starting times delayed.
 Students who feel they cannot safely travel to school should contact their professor at a later time for work missed.
 Faculty and staff who feel they cannot safely travel to school should contact their supervisor.
 Please exercise caution and use common sense in making your decision to travel to school.

 The decision to close the campuses and cancel classes and events is made with input from many sources.
 Safety is always our utmost concern, but we also want to make sure students have every opportunity to attend the classes they have purchased with their tuition.
 Before making the decision to close, the OCU Risk Manager talks with other universities, we monitor local conditions, we receive updates from the National Weather Service in Norman, Oklahoma, and we interact with OCU Facilities and the OCU Police Department.
 Because the OKC metro is so widespread and the weather is often local, we try to get as much information as possible to evaluate the many areas in which OCU commuters live.

 In case of severe weather, please take shelter in whichever of these locations is closest to you.